-The park offers a variety of rentable shelters, and overnight guests are welcome to cabins, traditional campsites, or screen shelters during the summer months.
-The park has a 24-hour concessionaire that offers full meals and snacks during the busy months.
-During the off-season, vending machines are available for use.
-Canines are prohibited from all but the traditional campsites and must be on a leash at all times.
+Overnight guests are welcome to stay in cabins, traditional campsites, or screen shelters during the summer months.
+If you have your dog in tow, however, you'll need to stay at the dog-friendly campsites.
+The park has a 24-hour concessionaire that offers full meals and snacks during the busy months, while during the off-season, vending machines are available for use.

 Access to this furbulous park is $8 per day for adults and children over 13.
 Children 12 and under can enter free.
 You can also get an annual pass for all of Texas's state parks for $70.
 Dogs are welcome to explore with you, but need to be leashed at all times.
 Bring enough water to share with your thirsty pup, and clean-up bags, and always stoop and scoop.